4 Ways Reminiscence Therapy for Dementia Brings Joy to Seniors

 Remembering something specific, even from long ago, can be stressful for someone with dementia because they’re likely to feel pressured or put on the spot.

-For example, your older adult might not remember or know how to answer when you ask a simple question like “Where did you grow up?”
+For example, your aging loved one might not remember or know how to answer a simple question like “Where did you grow up?”
 That could make them feel embarrassed or angry.

-You never know which memories will come up when reminiscing about the past.
+You never know which memories will come up when reminiscing.
 Sometimes a painful or unhappy memory will surface.

-This isn’t necessarily a bad thing, but it’s important to respond with kindness and understanding.
+This isn’t inherently problematic, but it’s essential to respond with kindness and understanding.

-You know your older adult best, so if something negative comes up, you’ll have a better idea of whether it’s best to listen and offer support or if it’s wiser to gently steer them toward a happier memory so they won’t get stuck in a sad, distressed state.
+You know your loved one best, so if something negative comes up, you’ll have a better idea of whether to listen and offer support or gently steer them toward a happier memory so they don’t get stuck in a sad, distressed state.

-The goal of reminiscence therapy for dementia is to enjoy time with your older adult and set the stage so they have a chance to talk about any memories that might come up.
+The goal of reminiscence therapy for dementia is to enjoy time with an older adult and set the stage so they have a chance to talk about any memories that might come up.

 For best results, plan for a time of day when they’re most interested in activities.
 For many older adults, that tends to be earlier in the day.

-Next, choose a quiet, comfortable location where they’ll be able to hear and see you well.
+Next, choose a quiet, comfortable location where they can hear and see you well.

 If your older adult doesn’t recall any memories during the activity, that’s absolutely fine – maybe nothing came to mind at that moment.

-Memories can be associated with different parts of the brain, so it’s helpful to try activities that stimulate different senses.
+Memories can be associated with different parts of the brain, so it’s helpful to try activities that stimulate other senses.

-Use these 4 ideas to spark your imagination and think of additional ways of reminiscing that are specific to your older adult’s interests.
+Use these four ideas to spark your imagination and identify additional ways to reminisce that are specific to your loved one’s interests.

 1. Listen to their favorite music